jess-soler/jessicas_library_2/README.md

 # Library App

 A Python ISBN barcode scanner that uses a barcode scanner and stores the ISBN numbers in an SQLite database.
-I will use an API (Open Library) to look up the book details using the ISBN number as save the information into a database using SQLite.
+It will use the ISBN to query the Open Library API and get book details to save to SQLite database.
 The application uses tkinter for a GUI.

+Using pyzbar to decode the one-dimensional barcode and QR code.

 ## Features